-Being “there” for a friend or family member who is grieving the heartbreaking loss of a child may seem an abstract concept.
+Being “there” for a friend or family member who is grieving the heartbreaking loss of a child – or even grieving a recent miscarriage – may seem an abstract concept.
 What does that mean?
 What does it look like?
 How can you possibly help?

 Start by listening